bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ### Usage

-Traefik offers a built-in dashboard with a lot of useful informations on entrypoints, routers, services, middlewares for HTTP, TCP and UDP protocols.
+Traefik offers a built-in dashboard with a lot of useful information on entrypoints, routers, services and middlewares for HTTP, TCP and UDP protocols.
 The page is accessible on the `8080` port, so if we type in `res.summer-adventure.io:8080` in our favourite web browser, we land on the following page :

 ![traefik_dashboard](doc/traefik_dashboard.png)